bmi203-2023/minimal-viable-package/README.md

 └── test # The test directory contains all of the unit testing material.
     └── test_greeting.py
 ```
-To create a project directory tree as seen above for your README , please follow these commands:
+To create a project directory tree as seen above for your README, please follow these commands:

 ```bash
 $ brew install tree
 $ tree Minimal-Example -o tree.md
 ```

+Brew is a package manager for macOS.
+Please see the

 ## Building a Python Package